 For this list, the primary criterion is thus the overall condition of the Chinese empire during and immediately after respective reigns.
 Note that this criterion could itself be considered flawed in many ways.
 Even during the most prosperous eras of Ancient China, large segments of the population were impoverished.
 The bulk of the population was also uneducated.

-Note: This list is arranged chronologically, and numbered for easy reading.
+Note: This list is arranged chronologically and numbered for easy reading.
 The numbers do not indicate any form of ranking.

 1. Qin Shihuang (秦始皇)

-So many things could be written about Qin Shihuang, the so-called first Emperor of China.
-He united the many states of China under one rule for the first time in history.
-He built the Great Wall and commissioned the Terracotta Warriors, thereby gifting China with millions of tourist revenue millennia later.
-At the same time, he was also appallingly brutal during his conquest of the various states.
-After unification, he continue to order many atrocities.
-The most notorious of which being book burnings and live burial of scholars (焚书坑儒, fenshu kengru).
+He united the bickering states of Ancient China under one rule for the first time in history.
+He also built the Great Wall and commissioned the Terracotta Army, thereby gifting China with billions of tourist revenue millennia later.

 2. Han Wudi (汉武帝)